-Currently, about 3,000 complaints per year are made about police officers in Northern Ireland.
-These include complaints about use of force by police officers, and allegations that officers failed to do their jobs properly, that police officers perverted the course of justice or were rude or offensive during the course of their duties.
+Unlike most other police complaints systems, all complaints about the conduct of police officers come to the Police Ombudsman's Office.
+It therefore investigates the full range of complaints, including the use of force by officers, allegations that officers failed to do their jobs properly, or that they were rude during the course of their duties.
 In addition, the Police Ombudsman investigates:

-- all discharges of police firearms (including those used in riot situations) - all fatal road traffic collisions involving police officers - and any death which may have occurred as a result of the actions of a police officer.
+- all discharges of police firearms (including those used in riot situations) - all fatal road traffic collisions involving police officers - and any death that may have occurred as a result of the actions of a police officer.

-In most circumstances the Police

-Ombudsman can investigate only

-incidents that have occurred in the

-previous 12 months.
-However, there is no

-time limit on the investigation of grave or

-exceptional matters.
-As a result, the Police

-Ombudsman has investigated many

-complaints from the relatives of people

-who died during 'The Troubles' (the conflict

-in Northern Ireland during the final three

-decades of the 20th Century).
+In most circumstances the Police Ombudsman can investigate only incidents that have occurred in the previous 12 months.
+However, there is no time limit on the investigations of grave or exceptional matters.
+As a result, the Police Ombudsman has investigated many complaints from the relatives of people who died during 'The Troubles' (the conflict in Northern Ireland during the final three decades of the 20th Century).
 Following an investigation - if the evidence suggests that police officers have broken the law or breached the police Code of Ethics - the Police Ombudsman can recommend that they are prosecuted or disciplined.

-Whether there is evidence to support the complaint or not, the Police Ombudsman will inform both parties to the complaint of its outcome and in cases of public interest make a general statement about the findings.
-She will also make any relevant recommendations for the improvement of police policy and practice.
+Whether there is evidence to support the complaint or not, the Police Ombudsman will inform both parties to the complaint of its outcome and in cases of public interests make a general statement about the findings.
+He will also make any relevant recommendations for the improvement of police policy and practice.